thedannyliu/MobileSAM_Finetune/Finetune_Seg_Everything.md

 ## Visualisation

 Validation can optionally save visualisations.
-When using segment-everything the function `overlay_masks_on_image` draws all matched predictions with distinct colours.
+When using segment-everything the function `overlay_masks_on_image` draws all matched predictions with distinct colours and also shows the grid points.
 Images are saved under `visual.save_path/epoch_<n>/` whenever a new best score is achieved or every `visual.save_every_n_epochs` epochs.

 ## Running